johno/pixyll/_posts/2015-04-28-how-I-found-the-cheapest-place-to-live-in-austin.md

 # Tyson

-I have no idea how this was even possible; a compassionate soul named Tyson agreed to host me on that same day.
+I have no idea how this was even possible; a compassionate soul named Tyson agreed to host me that same day.
 I packed my things and walked all the way to his place, which consisted of a bedroom with a small living room and kitchen.
 Tyson had managed to fit a very comfy bed in the living room.
 All in all, he seemed like an experienced host.
 Sure enough, he later showed me a map of the world he had on the wall, where all of his previous guests had marked their